-This policy should also be read in conjunction with the school's Online Safety Policy, The Acceptable Use Policies for Staff, Students and Visitors which set out the acceptable use of ICT, including the use of 3/4G devices on school site and any other devices named in the school's acceptable use policy.
+This policy should also be read in conjunction with the school's Online Safety Policy and Staff Code of Conduct policy, The Acceptable Use Policies for Staff, Students and Visitors which set out the acceptable use of ICT.

 3. Definitions